Drblessing/stylish-hn-search/README.md

 # Stylish Hacker News Search 🔎

-A stylish frontend wrapper for the Hacker News search api.
+A stylish frontend wrapper for the Hacker News search API.
 Search for your favorite topics and sort the results to find the most compelling content.

 Enjoy!